pencer-io/pencer-io.github.io/_posts/DRAFT-2020-07-20-cyber-virtualbox-install.md

 ## VirtualBox Information

-For all my Cyber Security work I use Kali as a VM within VirtualBox.
+For penetration testing and capture the flag activities I use Kali as a VM within VirtualBox.
 There is a special VirtualBox image available from Offensive Security with some settings already pre-configured for you.
-See **this guide** on how to set up Kali 2020.2 with VirtualBox.
+See **this guide** on how to set up Kali 2020.2a with VirtualBox.

 You can get the latest version of VirtualBox and it's Extension pack [here.](https://www.virtualbox.org/wiki/Downloads)